ska-telescope/ska-sdp-func-python/docs/src/Fourier_processing.rst

 ska-sdp-func-python model
 ------------

 If only wterm needs to be corrected, the Nifty Gridder is the best option.
-However ska-sdp-func-python another approach.
+However ska-sdp-func-python is another approach.
 There are many algorithms for imaging, using different approaches to correct for various effects:

 + Simple 2D transforms